 Instructions

-- Preheat the oven to 325°F. Line a large jelly roll pan with aluminum foil and spray with nonstick cooking spray.
+- Preheat the oven to 325°F. Line a large jelly roll pan (15×10) with parchment paper or foil (spray foil with non stick spray).

-- Line the bottom of the pan evenly with saltine crackers.
+- Line the bottom of the pan evenly with 48 saltine crackers.
+You may need a break a few on the sides to fill in the gaps.

-- In a medium pot, combine the butter and sugar over medium-low heat.
-Stirring constantly, bring to a rolling boil and cook 3 minutes, or until bubbling and amber in color.
+- In a medium pot, combine 2 sticks butter and 1 cup sugar over medium-low heat.
+Stirring occasionally, bring to a rolling boil and cook 3 minutes, or until bubbling and amber in color.
 Remove pan from heat and pour evenly over saltine crackers.
-Spread brown sugar mixture with a knife–it doesn’t have to be perfect because it will spread as it bakes.
+Spread brown sugar mixture quickly with a spatula.

-- Bake 7 to 9 minutes.
-Remove pan from oven and sprinkle chocolate chips over the top.
-Once melted, spread evenly with a spatula.
-Sprinkle M&M’s (or nuts) over the top and place in the freezer 15 minutes, or until hardened.
+- Bake 8 minutes (caramel should be bubbling).
+Remove pan from oven and sprinkle 2 cups chocolate chips evenly over the top and let sit until chocolate chips are shiny (you can turn off oven and place inside for 30-60 seconds to speed up, but don't leave in long or it will burn).
+Remove and let sit a minute.
+Once the chips are soft, spread evenly with a spatula.
+Sprinkle desired toppings over the top and place in the freezer 15 minutes, or until hardened.

 - Let sit 15 minutes on the counter.
 Flip over onto a cutting board and remove the foil.
 Break into pieces.